Muhammad-Hassan12/Cancer-Prediction-Model-2.0/README.md

 Designed with edge-deployment in mind, the model balances computational efficiency with robust predictive power, making it ideal for integration into web applications and clinical diagnostic pipelines.

+This model is currently the CNN Engine of project **X-Pathology:** https://x-pathology.vercel.app/!

 ## Clinical Categories
 The model has been trained to identify the following 5 tissue classes:
 1. **Colon Adenocarcinoma** (`colon_aca`) - Malignant